 Pension Risk Transfer Annuities.

-The term “Longevity Reinsurance Reserving Category” refers Longevity Reinsurance under the definition provided in VM-01 of the Valuation Manual.
+The term “Longevity Reinsurance Reserving Category” refers to include Longevity Reinsurance as defined under the definition provided in VM-01. of the Valuation Manual.

-The “Accumulation Reserving Category” are all annuities within scope of VM-22 under Section II of the NAIC Valuation Manual that are not in the “Payout Reserving Category” or “Longevity Reinsurance Reserving Category”.
+The “Accumulation Reserving Category” includes all annuities within scope of VM-22 that are not in the “Payout Reserving Category” or “Longevity Reinsurance Reserving Category”.

+Note this category shall include fixed income payment streams attributable to guaranteed living benefits associated with deferred annuity contracts, once the contract funds are exhausted

-4. Do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.
+2. For the purposes of calculating stochastic reserves, the stochastic exclusion test, and determining the final VM-22 reserves, do not aggregate groups of contracts for which the company elects to use the Deterministic Certification Option in Section 7.E with any groups of contracts that do not use such option.

+The reserve may be determined in aggregate across various groups of contracts within each Reserving Category as a single model segment when determining the SR or DR.

-.
-To the extent that aggregation results in more than one model segment, the aggregate reserve shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.
+4. To the extent that aggregation results in more than one model segment, the aggregate reserve shall equal the sum of the SR amounts computed for each model segment and DR amounts computed for each model segment for which the company elects to use the Deterministic Certification Option in Section 7.E.